chillerlan/php-settings-container/README.md

 trait SomeOptions{
 	protected $foo;

-	// this method will be called in SettingsContainerAbstract::__construct() after the properties have been set protected function SomeOptions(){
+	// this method will be called in SettingsContainerAbstract::construct() after the properties have been set protected function SomeOptions(){
 		// just some constructor stuff...
 		$this->foo = strtoupper($this->foo);